-We don't claim to know.
+We don't claim to know what the best ceramic coating is.
 We have tried many, we haven't tried them all.
 What we can tell you is that they aren't all the same, although most of the ones we have tried have all been very good.

 There are a few that we have tried that we would be very happy to stock, but somebody else has the franchise for our area.
 We have tried others that give really good results but they take far too long to apply, cost far too much or we are not confident in the supply chain or after sales service.
 When it comes to choosing our 'best ceramic coating', we have slightly different criteria than the end user.